 When more serious regurgitation causes heart failure, people are given certain drugs for heart failure, such as spironolactone and carvedilol.
 People with atrial fibrillation are given anticoagulants such as warfarin.

 Sometimes surgery is necessary for people with severe regurgitation.

 Surgery must be done before the left ventricle becomes irreversibly weakened.
 Therefore, echocardiography is usually done periodically to determine how rapidly the left ventricle is enlarging.
 Surgery may involve repairing the valve or replacing it with an artificial (prosthetic) valve.
 Repairing the valve eliminates regurgitation or reduces it enough to make the symptoms tolerable and prevent damage to the heart.
 Repairing the valve is preferable to replacing it, if possible, because a repaired valve usually functions better than a mechanical or bioprosthetic valve and the person does not require lifetime anticoagulation therapy.
 Replacing the valve eliminates regurgitation.

 Prosthetic heart valves are susceptible to serious infection by bacteria (infective endocarditis).
-People with an artificial valve should take antibiotics before surgical, dental, or medical procedures (see Which Procedures Require Preventive Antibiotics?*) to reduce the risk of an infection on a valve, even though this risk is small.
-Atrial fibrillation, if present, may require treatment (see Abnormal Heart Rhythms: Atrial Fibrillation and Atrial Flutter), including use of anticoagulants to prevent clots.
+People with an artificial valve should take antibiotics before surgical, dental, or medical procedures (see see Which Procedures Require Preventive Antibiotics?*) to reduce the risk of an infection on a valve, even though this risk is small.
+Atrial fibrillation, if present, may require treatment (see see Atrial Fibrillation and Atrial Flutter), including use of anticoagulants to prevent clots.

 Last full review/revision March 2013 by Guy P. Armstrong